-The Doctor of Philosophy (75 credits) is designed to prepare candidates for positions in higher education as teachers and researchers whose scholarly activity is focused on the theoretical, philosophical, and pedagogical questions that define English Education as a discipline for teaching and inquiry.
+The Doctor of Philosophy (75 credits) degree is designed to prepare candidates for positions in higher education as teachers and researchers whose scholarly activity is focused on the theoretical, philosophical, and pedagogical questions that define English education as a discipline for teaching and inquiry.

 Required courses for ALL English Education/Teaching of English doctoral candidates:

 A&HE 5504 Research Paper: Teaching of English (co-requisite with A&HE 5149)A&HE 5149 Writing Research: Methods and Assumptions (co-requisite with A&HE 5504)

 A&HE 8904 Dissertation Advisement in the Teaching of English

 A range of electives in literary and rhetorical studies

 Four research methods courses for a total of at least 12 credits.
 It is recommended that candidates include at least two of the following:

 A&HE 6152 Advanced Narrative Research in English Education

 Students may also satisfy the requirement for research methods courses by completing approved courses in other programs and departments across the College.

 Credit Requirements and Transfer Credits for the Ph.D. in English Education